Skip to content

 Validating and testing your RBAC policies

 If you want to ensure that your RBAC policies are working as expected, you can use the argocd admin settings rbac command to validate them.
 This tool allows you to test whether a certain role or subject can perform the requested action with a policy that's not live yet in the system, i.e. from a local file or config map.
-Additionally, it can be used against the live policy in the cluster your Argo CD is running in.
+Additionally, it can be used against the live RBAC configuration in the cluster your Argo CD is running in.

 Validating a policy